Diary of Arthur William Hence, May - September 1942 - Part 1

 owing to the proximity of the engine

 room.
-Representation from Col. Ramsay
+Representations from Col. Ramsay

-were well received & sheets were filled
+were well received & shorts were fitted

 These alleviated conditions somewhat.